PoisotLab/ms_network_prediction/manuscript.md

 evaluates how good the model is at predicting true interactions (True Positive Rate) and specificity refers to the prediction of true "non-interactions" (False Positive Rate).
-It must be noted that in ecological networks, there is no guarantee that the"non-interactions" (assumed true negatives) in the original dataset are indeed true negatives [@Jordano2016ChaEco;
+It must be noted that in ecological networks, there is no guarantee that the "non-interactions" (assumed true negatives) in the original dataset are indeed true negatives [@Jordano2016ChaEco;
 @Jordano2016SamNet].
 This can result in the positive/negative values, and the false omission/discovery being artificially worse, and specifically decrease